ka8725/migration_data/README.md

 The helper to load migrations `require_migration` is defined in the `migration_data/testing`.
 So you should to require it to have access to this convinient require extension.

-## Clean old migration

-Use `rake db:migrate:squash` to remove all your old migrations and generate one migration with the current database schema.
-You don't have to run migrations after this because the generated migration will have the latest database version.

 ## Contributing

 1. Fork it ( http://github.com/ka8725/migration_data/fork )